mozilla/pdf.js/README.md

 Simply fork our repo and contribute away.
 A great place to start is our [open issues](https://github.com/andreasgal/pdf.js/issues).
 For better consistency and long-term stability, please do look around the code and try to follow our conventions.
-For more information about the contributor process see the [contributor wiki page](https://github.com/andreasgal/pdf.js/wiki/Contributing).
+More information about the contributor process can be found on the [contributor wiki page](https://github.com/andreasgal/pdf.js/wiki/Contributing).

 If you don't want to hack on the project or have little spare time, __you still